octacian/spawnpoint/README.md

 - `/setspawn <position>`: Sets the spawn to the position specified (in format `x, y, z`) or to your current location (requires `server` privilege)

 __Note:__ If no spawnpoint is specified, nothing will happen when a player executes `/spawn`.

+Screenshot was taken at spawn on the awesome [HOMETOWN](https://forum.minetest.net/viewtopic.php?f=10&t=16699) server!